 Wine connoisseurs know that appellation means everything when it comes to producing wines with distinct character and flavor.
-In case you are not familiar with the concept of appellation, it refers to the geographical designation for grapes; for example, the Chianti appellation refers to a winemaking region of Tuscany known for its eponymous and traditional table wine, which is primarily made with the grape variety known as Sangiovese.
+In case you are not familiar with the concept of appellation, it refers to the geographical designation for grapes.
+For example, the Chianti appellation refers to a winemaking region of Tuscany known for its eponymous and traditional table wine, which is primarily made with the grape variety known as Sangiovese.

 Tolosa and the Heritage of California Winemaking

 The name of this winery references the winemaking tradition of California dating back centuries - even though the winery itself was created much more recently.
 Today, we refer to the area as SLO CAL or San Luis Obispo but the full name of the Spanish mission that the area was built around is San Luis Obispo de Tolosa after the Franciscan bishop from the French city of Toulouse.
-This brings an interesting junction of three different wine cultures that helped shape the area - French, Spanish, and California.
+This brings an interesting junction of three different wine cultures that helped shape the area - French, Spanish, and Californian.

 It is not known exactly when the Franciscans began actively cultivating vineyards and making wine in the area.
 However, considering the important sacramental role of wine and history of producing grapes at other missions in California, it is likely that the vineyards followed very soon after the founding of the mission in 1773.
 From here wine became an important part of the greater society and economy too.

 Vintner Robin Baggett came to the region with cowboy dreams of owning a cattle ranch like his grandfather and he started cultivating grapes in 1988, just six years after Edna Valley earned its AVA distinction.
-The Tolosa winery was later established in 1998 and later expanded to include the Alpha Omega winery in the Napa Valley in 2006, where they specialized in Bordeaux wines.
+The Tolosa winery was established in 1998 and later expanded to include the Alpha Omega winery in the Napa Valley in 2006, where they specialized in Bordeaux wines.
 In 2015, Mr. Baggett returned to Edna Valley with the intention of taking Tolosa to the next level, and he did so through a partnership with Perinet, a renowned winery in Spain; furthermore, he transformed the Tolosa estate into the kind of spectacular winery you see featured on classy travel magazines.
 However it still maintains a casual and approachable atmosphere that I enjoyed during our visit.

 The Tolosa vineyard is blessed by dozens of distinct soils and microclimates where several grape varietals can happily grow.
 The head winemaker actually hails from Toulouse and has been educated in agricultural science.
 The consulting winemaker studied viticulture and enology in Switzerland.
 While the traditional spirit of winemaking is closely followed in Tolosa, this winery is not afraid of using state-of-the-art process in the soil management, cultivation, harvesting, and grape selection processes in order to make truly fine wines.